Saturday, July 06, 2024

 To hear this program, visit CJAM's schedule page for Revolution Rock and click the June 15 file to download/stream the episode.

-For those keep track episode 1042 (which aired on June 8th) was a repeat of episode 1041.
+For those keeping track episode 1042 (which aired on June 8th) was a repeat of episode 1041.
 You can hear that episode here and find the playlist here.

 No comments: